richelbilderbeek/internship_rijk/README.md

    software development, on-line collaboration, continuous integration and all other things on our beloved zeroes and ones

- * Who is Rijk: he is an (approximately) 16 year old scholar, interested in working with computers, and a member of the programming team called
+ * Who is Rijk: he is a 14 year old scholar, interested in working with computers, and a member of the programming team called
    [Team Octane](https://github.com/richelbilderbeek/djog_unos_2018)